paulemms/MovementSync/README.md

 get_osf_recordings()
 ```

-This function will download five zip files containing the data and
+This function will download five zip files containing movement data and
-extract the contents to a folder in your home directory.
+extract the contents to the folder `movementsync/Original` in your home
+directory.

 The R scripts in the [inst/samplescripts](inst/samplescripts) directory
 walk-through the package functionality using these recordings.
 These
 scripts are installed as part of the package.
-You can see them by typing
+You can see them locally
+by typing

 ``` r
 open_walk_throughs()